PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 ```
 Initialize the network.
 Initialize the agent and its initial wellness state.
-Initialize an event for each agent.

-global clock = 00:00, day 1
+global clock = day 1
-global DURATION = 20 days
+global DURATION = 300 days

 Loop:
+    Generate an event for each agent.

     Every agent retrieves its current event (if any) in parallel.
     // threads join here